pqina/pintura-example-react/README.md

-# Pintura React example project
+# React Image Editor with Pintura example project

 Run `npm install` to install project dependencies, then run `npm start` to start the development server.